Editorial Attacks on Theistic Evolution

 The earliest deviants from the pure gospel message were not the Pelagians or Gnostics, but the Pharisees who challenged Jesus and the judaizers who dogged Paul.
 These were pious men, zealous to defend a literal interpretation of the Old Testament, but their zeal was not according to knowledge (Rom 10:2).

 Today’s defenders of complete Biblical inerrancy are making the same mistake as yesterday’s Pharisees.
 They think they are upholding the honor of God’s word, but in fact distort it by injecting their own opinions on what “must” be the case on the scope of biblical authority.
 As with the Pharisees of old, the effect is to hinder other people from entering the kingdom of God.
 Thousands of Christian young people eventually find out that their pastors and parents were misleading them about physical reality (e.g. evolution and the age of the earth).
 With the absolute inerrantists telling them, “If evolution is true, the Bible is false,” these young people quite understandably walk away from their faith.
-To cause young followers of Jesus to stumble is a dreadful offense (cf. Mat 18:6).
+To cause young followers of Jesus to stumble is a serious matter (cf. Mat 18:6).

 How can we trust the Bible’s statements about the Resurrection if we cannot trust its statements on Adam and creation?